FIX: Adobe Premiere Pro could not find valid editing modes

-To see how to properly disable graphics card in BIOS, we suggest that you check your laptop’s manual for detailed instructions.
+To see how to properly disable the graphics card in BIOS, we suggest that you check your laptop’s manual for detailed instructions.

-Solution 7 – Reinstall Adobe Premiere Pro
+8. Reinstall Adobe Premiere Pro

-If you’ keep getting Adobe Premiere Pro couldn’t find any valid editing modes message while trying to run Adobe Premiere Pro, the issue is most likely related to a corrupted installation.
+If you are keep getting Adobe Premiere Pro couldn’t find any valid editing modes message while trying to run Adobe Premiere Pro, the issue is most likely related to a corrupted installation.

 By using such software you’ll completely remove the selected application along with all of its files and registry entries.
-Once the application is completely removed, install Adobe Premiere Pro and check if the problem is still there.
+Once the application is removed, install it and check if the problem is still there.

 Adobe Premiere Pro couldn’t find any valid editing modes message can be problematic, and in most cases, this issue is caused by your drivers or by your graphics card.
-However, you should be able to fix the problem using one of our solutions.